BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 ![Fig. 7.1: computer vision in the AI application landscape](images/AI_landscape-CV.png)

+Computer vision can be assigned to the ability of "perceiving".
 In the following section, I will briefly introduce prominent computer vision applications.